jupp0r/hungry/Readme.md

 =====

 A small Web App for all those annoyed with the webpage of Studentenwerk Dresden.
-The idea is that all you need to pick the tastiest food for the campus day is one quick glance.
+The idea is that you are able to pick the tastiest food for the campus day in one quick glance.

 Installation
 ========